-- If problems are experienced whilst TIG welding, please consult the fault finding and maintenance section in the TIG unit instruction manual. - Any welding problems not covered above must be brought to the attention of a qualified Welding Engineer, if the problem still persists have the R4000/R5000 checked by a trained Newarc service engineer.
+If problems are experienced whilst MIG welding, please consult the fault finding and maintenance section of the WFU instruction manual.
+Any welding problems not covered above must be brought to the attention of a qualified Welding Engineer, if the problem still persists have the R4000/R5000 checked by a trained Newarc service engineer.